core-wg/resource-directory/draft-ietf-core-resource-directory.md

 REST interfaces defined in this specification for registration and lookup of those resources.

-Domain
+Sector
-:   In the context of a Resource Directory, a domain is a logical grouping of endpoints.
+:   In the context of a Resource Directory, a sector is a logical grouping of endpoints.

+The abbreviaton "d" is used for the sector in query parameters for compatibility with deployed implementations.

 Group
 :   In the context of a Resource Directory, a group is a logical grouping of endpoints for the purpose of group communications.
-All groups within a domain have unique names.
+All groups within a sector have unique names.

 Endpoint